 Introducing the Event Gateway

 At Hookdeck, we recently started thinking differently about our platform and the services it provides.
 Hookdeck began as a webhook management solution.
 Engineering teams dealing with high-volume webhook consumption repeatedly built similar infrastructures.
-Typically, they included a queuing system, observability, filtering, and possibly payload transformation.
+Typically, they included a queuing system, observability, filtering, routing, and possibly payload transformation.
 Hookdeck addressed this issue by developing a platform that offered these features and more.

 Looking at the infrastructure landscape, we could see technologies frequently being chained together to offer this similar functionality, such as Amazon EventBridge (Event Bus and Pipes) combined with Amazon API Gateway and AWS Lambda, or newer entrants such as QStash by Upstash.

 When we began examining the broader context, including the competitive landscape, we also realized that Hookdeck's potential extended beyond just webhooks.
 Webhooks are a subset of asynchronous events.
 These events have increasingly become the preferred programming paradigm for signaling changes in a system, whether within a code base, between micro-services on the same platform, or across different platforms.

 We’re calling this new product category an Event Gateway.

 Over the past two decades, events have taken a central place in software development.
 They effectively convey changes and facilitate action.
 With the rise of system decoupling and the micro-services trend, it's logical that events have come to drive many facets of software architecture.